-- During the PEAP period the learner must be assessed regularly (approx. every 2 weeks).
-These interim assessments should be used as a reference when completing the final PEAP assessment form. - Any concerns with respect to a potential unsatisfactory outcome of the PEAP must be communicated to PGME Office as soon as the Program is aware that the candidate is not meeting expectations.
-Additional written documentation and assessments will be required, and the candidate must be made aware of the concerns. - Any allegations of unprofessional conduct against a candidate in the PEAP, and/or conduct that gives rise to concerns about patient care or safety should be brought to the attention of the Associate Dean PGME. - The final PEAP assessment form is provided by PGME (resident form, fellow form) and must be completed by the learner's main supervisor and signed off by the Program Director or Fellowship Program Supervisor (the PD may sign off as both supervisor and PD).
-The program must review the final assessment with the learner, and the learner must sign the assessment before the program submits it to PGME. - The program must send the learner's completed final PEAP assessment form to the PGME office 5 business days prior to the PEAP completion date.
-If a PEAP extension is required (up to a maximum of 4 weeks) the program must notify PGME as soon as possible to initiate an extension request with CPSO. - PGME will review the final PEAP assessment for errors, obtain the PGME Dean's signature, and submit the completed final PEAP assessment to the CPSO.
+- During the PEAP period the learner must be assessed regularly (every 2 weeks).
+These interim assessments should be used as a reference when completing the final PEAP assessment form. - Any concerns with respect to a potential unsatisfactory outcome of the PEAP must be communicated to the PGME Office as soon as the Program is aware that the candidate is not meeting expectations.
+Additional written documentation and assessments will be required, and the candidate must be made aware of the concerns.
+The candidate must be provided with a written assessment outlining the learning deficiencies and areas for improvement.
+A modified education plan may be provided. - Any allegations of unprofessional conduct against a candidate in the PEAP, and/or conduct that gives rise to concerns about patient care or safety must be documented and be brought to the attention of the Associate Dean PGME. - The final PEAP assessment form is provided by PGME (resident form, fellow form) and must be completed by the learner's main supervisor and signed off by the Program Director (PD) or Fellowship Program Supervisor (the PD may sign off as both supervisor and PD).
+The program must review the final assessment with the learner, and the learner must sign the assessment before the program submits it to PGME. - The program must send the learner's completed final PEAP assessment form to the PGME office 2-5 business days prior to the PEAP completion date.
+If a PEAP extension is required (up to a maximum of 4 weeks) the program must notify PGME as soon as possible to initiate an extension request with CPSO. - PGME will review the final PEAP assessment for errors, obtain the PGME Associate Dean's signature, and submit the completed final PEAP assessment to the CPSO.

-Vacation Requests during the PEAP
+Vacation Requests During the PEAP